Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Abstract

 \section{Abstract}

 Compared to passive intelligent reflecting surface (IRS), active IRS is viewed as a more efficient promising technique to combat the double-fading impact in IRS-aided wireless network.
 In this paper, in order to boost the achievable rate of user in such a wireless network, three enhanced-rate iterative beamforming methods are proposed by designing the amplifying factors and the corresponding phases at active IRS.
-The first method, called generalized maximum ratio reflection (GMRR), is presented with a closed-form expression, which is motivated by the maximum ratio combing.
-To further improve rate, maximize the simplified signal-to-noise ratio (Max-SSNR) is designed by omitting the cross-term in the definition of rate.
-Using the Rayleigh-Ritz (RR) theorem and the fractional programming (FP), two enhanced methods, Max-SSNR-RR and Max-SSNR-FP are proposed to iteratively optimize the norm of beamforming vector and its associated normalized vector.
-Simulation results indicate that the proposed three methods make an obvious rate enhancement over Max-reflecting signal-to-noise ratio (RSNR) and passive IRS, and are in increasing order of rate performance as follows: GMRR, Max-SSNR-RR, and Max-SSNR-FP.
+The first method, maximizing the simplified signal-to-noise ratio (Max-SSNR) is designed by omitting the cross-term in the definition of rate.
+Using the Rayleigh-Ritz (RR) theorem, Max-SSNR-RR is proposed to iteratively optimize the norm of beamforming vector and its associated normalized vector.
+In addition, generalized maximum ratio reflection (GMRR) is presented with a closed-form expression, which is motivated by the maximum ratio combining.
+To further improve rate, maximizing SNR (Max-SNR) is designed by fractional programming (FP), which is called Max-SNR-FP.
+Simulation results show that the proposed three methods make an obvious rate enhancement over Max-reflecting signal-to-noise ratio (Max-RSNR), maximum ratio reflection (MRR), selective ratio reflecting (SRR), equal gain reflection (EGR) and passive IRS, and are in increasing order of rate performance as follows: Max-SSNR-RR, GMRR, and Max-SNR-FP.